ngxs/store/docs/plugins/storage.md

 - `key`: The key for the item to migrate.
 If not specified, it takes the entire storage state.

 Note: Its important to specify the strategies in the order of which they should progress.

+### Fallback storage

+When default storage implementation is not available, we will default to a fallback implementation that will persist the state in memory until reload.
+This should avoid breaking apps upon loadingr or the need to create a custom storage engine to support this use case.

+`Block third-party cookies and site data` from chromium browsers and related settings from modern browsers will disable localstorage implementation.
+Some browsers do this in their incognito mode by default.